AN INTRODUCTION TO EFL (ENGLISH AS A FOREIGN LANGUAGE) TEACHING (INTRODUC. A LA ENSEÑANZA DEL INGLÉS

 Básicas / Generales.

-to offer students a wide range of activities and resources available to English language teachers
+- To offer students a wide range of activities and resources available to English language teachers, including both the traditional and more digitally-based ones to promote critical multimodal literacy.

 8. Previsión de Técnicas (Estrategias) Docentes